 The online edition of the book (containing Parts One & Two) is currently made available only online through bible-study-online.org, but it is hoped that this will also receive publication in print, pending finance.
 That is where readers might help.
-So far, I have been in a position to fund matters alone, but can do so no longer.
-It is now of personal necessity that I humbly make my situation known.

 It also seems wrong to deny others this means of sharing in the work.
 For this reason, anyone who wants to make a financial contribution can now do so online by using the secure PayPal or card facility, as shown below.
 Another way of helping is by providing a link.

 email: nmc@ website